Defense Against False Domestic Violence Allegations

 Domestic violence proceedings often intersect with custody disputes.
 A restraining order hearing may influence parenting time, supervised visitation, and long-term custody structure.

-Strategic coordination between DV defense and custody advocacy is essential to protect parental rights.
+Strategic coordination between domestic abuse allegation defense and custody advocacy is essential to protect parental rights.

 Frequently Asked Questions – False DV Allegations